Monday, February 27, 2017

 Mulu National Park, Sarawak - Clearwater Cave

 The tour itinerary ended with a visit to the 4th and final cave, the Clearwater Cave.
-This is reached by another 10-minute boat ride from the jetty at the Wind Cave.
+We reached this cave after 10-minute boat ride from the jetty at the Wind Cave.

 To some, particularly the senior citizens, access to this cave would be most challenging because of the need to climb more than 200+ steps built along the forested hill slope before reaching the cave entrance.